Value Added Benefits

 All claims must be made direct to Union Head Office.
 Members may claim for themselves, their spouse/civil partner, or their children, subject to the maximum of one claim per member in each category in the 12-month calendar year.
 Claims for children up to the date of their 18th birthday.

 The cost for inclusion in the Medical Fund is:

 Asthmatic Inhalers are not covered as part of the Medical Fund under Surgical & Medical Appliances, and Laser Eye Surgery is not covered under the Optical Grant.

 Please note, under no circumstances will medication, prescriptions, and/or doctor/consultant fees be paid.

-The CWU Education Grant Scheme seeks to support further education on behalf of our members and their dependents, in approved courses, through recognised third-level, second-level and Gaeltacht institutions.
+The CWU Education Grant Scheme seeks to support further education on behalf of our members and their dependents, in approved courses, through recognised third-level, second-level, primary school, and Gaeltacht institutions.
 Grants are awarded by means of a draw, presided over by the National Executive Council.
 Further details on the Scheme and forms are issued via General Secretary Circular and are also available from the CWU website.
 The following application criteria apply to the Scheme:

 - Third-Level Education

 The third-level category will offer up to four grants annually.
 The award will be up to a maximum value of €2,000 for each year of study, up to a maximum of four years.
 These awards will be made to Union members or members’ dependents involved in study or research at Diploma, Degree, Post-Graduate Diploma or Post-Graduate Degree level.
 Members who have already commenced approved courses can also apply.
 Awards are made on an annual basis for each year of study.
 Awards are not given for a repeat year.